 - Professor of Medicine and Microbiology and Immunology

 - University of North Carolina at Chapel Hill

 Syphilis is a chronic infection caused by the bacterium Treponema pallidum.
 The manifestations of disease are notoriously protean, occurring in any one individual in different stages over time .

 The epidemiology, pathogenesis, clinical manifestations, diagnosis, and therapy of early syphilis will be reviewed here.
 Late syphilis and the pathophysiology, natural history, and serologic diagnosis of syphilis are discussed separately.
 Syphilis in the HIV-infected patient is discussed elsewhere.
 (See "Pathogenesis, clinical manifestations, and treatment of late syphilis" and "Pathophysiology, transmission, and natural history of syphilis" and "Diagnostic testing for syphilis" and "Epidemiology, clinical presentation, and diagnosis of syphilis in the HIV-infected patient".)

-Early syphilis — Early syphilis is defined as the stages of syphilis (primary, secondary, and early latent syphilis) that typically occur within the first year after acquisition of the infection.
+Early syphilis — Early syphilis is defined as the stages of syphilis that typically occur within the first year after acquisition of the infection.
+These include primary, secondary, and early latent syphilis (see "Pathophysiology, transmission, and natural history of syphilis").
+Central nervous system associated diseases (ie, neurosyphilis) can also occur within the first year after infection.
+(See "Neurosyphilis".)

 The importance of correct classification is related to the risk of transmission and duration of treatment:

 - Hook EW 3rd, Marra CM.
 Acquired syphilis in adults.
 N Engl J Med 1992; 326:1060.